mjdelima/App_Dev_Prelim_Exam_Activities/README.md

 ### Included Activities:

-- Sum of Odd and Even Numbers from an Array
+- Sum of Even and Odd Numbers in Array
+- Sum of all numbers in Array
+- Prime Number Checker
-- Checking of ArmStrong Number
+- Armstrong Number Checker